Website Feedback – Report a bug

-The Nambour waste facility is being upgraded with construction and improvements to be completed in the next three years.
+The Nambour waste facility is being upgraded with construction and improvements to be completed in the next 3 years.

-Guided by the Sunshine Coast Waste Strategy, we are working towards our goal to be a zero net emissions organisation landfill by 2041.
+Guided by the Sunshine Coast Resource Recovery Strategy, we are working towards our goal to be a zero net emissions organisation by 2041.
 Aiming for a cleaner, greener future and a sustainable Sunshine Coast.

 One of the ways we are doing this is to move towards a circular economy approach to waste management.
 This is where products and materials keep circulating in the economy for as long as possible.